shoggoth/Crossfire/README.md

 ### TODO
 - Quantise joystick to 4 directions
+- Move player export to Idle state and pass it to Move state as a param
 - Game, world and level loading with persistent player and UI
 - Reroute game over signal on player death
 - Look at bbcode UI rich text component